Submission deadline: 30 October 2018

 Submission and Review

-Submit your proposal via EasyChair at easychair.org/conferences/?conf=ieeeswoct2017.
-Guidelines and templates are at www.computer.org/software-magazine/write-for-software.
-For information on previous issues of IEEE Software, see www.obren.nl/ieeesw, under the “Issues” menu item.
+Submit your proposal via EasyChair at http://easychair.org/conferences/?conf=ieeeswoct2018.
+Guidelines are at https://publications.computer.org/software-magazine/write-for-us.
+For information on previous issues of IEEE Software, see https://publications.computer.org/software-magazine, under the History menu item.

 The theme issue associate editor will perform the initial check of the proposal.
 If a proposal has potential, the theme issue associate editor will submit it to the IEEE Software editorial and advisory board members for evaluation.
 Members of the IEEE Software initiatives team might also provide input.
 The evaluation will be based on technical accuracy, objectivity, balance, GE capability, proposal quality, and relationship to other recent and planned theme issues.
 On the basis of the board members’ comments, the theme issue associate editor will decide whether the proposal should be accepted, revised, or rejected.